 According to the article at Time and an announcement on Rita’s web-site, Rita’s made this change due to “the avian flu crisis” causing a shortage of eggs.
-I don’t know how much truth there is to this reason; as a consumer I haven’t seen a shortage of eggs or major increase in egg prices.
-I imagine that Rita’s moves so many eggs for their custard products that they wouldn’t see nearly the change that consumers would.
+I don’t know how much truth there is to this reason; as a consumer I haven’t seen a shortage of eggs or much of an increase in egg prices.
+I imagine that Rita’s uses so many eggs for their custard products that they wouldn’t see as much of a change in price and availability than consumers would.

 The soft-serve ice cream that is being sold is nothing like the Rita’s custard we have grown to love.
 This replacement has a drastically different flavor and consistency.
 Even their Blendini, Misto and Gelati products are impacted by this change.